MicrosoftDocs/azure-docs/articles/active-directory/connect/active-directory-aadconnect-guest-sync.md

 ---
-title:Synchronizing guest users with alternate login id | Microsoft Docs
+title: Synchronizing guest users with alternate login id | Microsoft Docs
 description: This article explains how to synchronize guest user accounts that use an alternate ID to sign in to applications.
 services: active-directory
 author: billmath